 American Country Countdown with Kix Brooks is on CISN Country 103.9 Edmonton and Country 105 Calgary Saturday’s 8 am to Noon.

-Thomas Rhett’s What’s Your Country Song is #1 on the Billboard Country Airplay chart, followed by ACC.
+Luke Bryan’s Waves is a two-week #1 on the Billboard Country Airplay chart, followed by ACC.

 This week's top 5 on #CountryAirplay:

 Waves is Luke’s 27th career and 25th Billboard Country Airplay #1.

 Waves was written by Chase McGill, Ryan Hurd and Zach Crowell.